How epigenetic alterations influence our life.

 Evolution is highly managed by epigenetic changes.
 Let’s understand it with another example, migration.
 Organisms have been transferred from one place to another place for a better life and survival.
 But they needed change, as Africa is a warm place if they migrated to Europe they needed a special mechanism which helps them to survive in the cold European climate.

 This need was satisfied by epigenetic alterations.
 Some random mutations established new allele for survival and epigenetic alteration maintained expression of this new allele in that environment.

-Though epigenetic always did a favour in evolution, it has some vulnerable effects on our genome.
-Sickle cell anaemia in which red blood cells become sickle-shaped, protect us from malaria infection because malaria parasite cannot recognize a sickle shape RBC. in heterozygous condition sickle allele favours us but in homozygous dominant condition, it results in anaemic condition.
+Though epigenetic always did favour in evolution, it has some vulnerable effects on our genome.
+Sickle cell anaemia in which red blood cells become sickle-shaped, protect us from malaria infection because malaria parasite cannot recognize a sickle shape RBC. in heterozygous condition sickle allele favours us but in homozygous dominant condition, it results in the anaemic condition.

 Sickle allele evolved actually to helps those population, which was lived in high mosquito prone region of the world.
 The condition is autosomal recessive, it is totally safe and cannot cause any genetic defect.

 Over a period of time, it becomes vulnerable for the same population, in which it was helpful.
 The story is almost same for diabetes mellitus in the European population.
 Some harmful genetic conditions were actually useful in past.

 We cannot predict how epigenetic alteration favours us, maybe it temporarily becomes vulnerable and helps in long-term survival or vice verse.
 Even if it is uncontrollable, we can somehow manage it by taking healthy actions.

 If we take the proper diet, proper sleep, proper routine life, proper physical activity and proper medication, we can healthily execute our epigenetic profile for a longer period.
 Remember, if you are a smoker, maybe you will escape from cancer but your child cannot.